martbetz/The-Promura-Project/README.md

 ---

-<b><i>Please note: this project is an excersise in factual research and data collection.
-Needless to say, the following information should only be considered accurate within this limited context; no guarantees can be provided in this regard.</b></i> This project is soley intended for reference and is a continual work-in-progress.
+<b>Please note: this project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest research suggests.
+This project is soley intended for reference and is a continual work-in-progress.</b>

 ---